Dealing with the financial affairs of someone who has died

 If inheritance tax has to be paid, some of the tax must be paid before probate or letters of administration is granted.
 Once probate or letters of administration has been has been granted, the final tax bill will be sorted out.

-For more about inheritance tax, see Inheritance tax.
+See GOV.UK for more about inheritance tax.

 After the interview, you will get a letter saying how much inheritance tax is still left to pay.